airspeed-velocity/asv/docs/source/writing_benchmarks.rst

 .. note::

+    .. versionchanged:: 0.6

-   From version 0.6 onwards, the configuration option ``default_benchmark_timeout`` can also be set for a project-wide timeout.
+        The configuration option ``default_benchmark_timeout``
+        can also be set for a project-wide timeout.

 .. _benchmark-attributes: